Content1. How do I apply for financial aid?

 7. What happens after I complete the FAFSA?

 or in the MSC catalog.
-You must submit the completed loan confirmation form and complete loan entrance counseling to receive a student loan.
+You must submit the completed loan confirmation form and complete loan entrance counseling and the Master Promissory Note to receive a student loan.
 Additional steps are also necessary for work-study.

 No, students can receive aid for full-time (12+ hours), three quarter time (9-11 hours), half-time (6-8 hours), and less than half-time (1-5 hours).
 However, the state grant, OTAG, only funds full-time or part-time (6-11 hours).
 The only type of aid that will fund less than half-time is the Federal Pell Grant.
 Many outside aid types require full-time enrollment.